 Two, it goes a really long way to give feedback and get feedback, and then implement that feedback.

 Three, a little honesty goes a really long way.
 Even if it’s as simple as a cookie.

 And four, as a coach once told me, never be afraid to be bold, whatever that means for you.

 All these years later, Mika finally sent me the new cookies … much better.

 How to really grab your audience’s attention

 A gifting campaign is more than just a great gift.
 It needs to excite the audience, and pique their curiosity.
-It must engage their senses so they are compelled to start their journey with you as a potential customer.
+Engage their senses, then they have a compelling reason to start their journey with you as a customer.
 Personalization and creativity go a long way to achieving this, and great tasting cookies?
 Well, they don’t hurt either!